 Modern neuroscience is not necessary to understand that sleep is fundamentally important.
 However, it increasingly allows us to understand why that is the case.

 Andrea Goldstein and Matt Walker reviewed the literature on sleep and emotion and make a compelling case for the causal role of sleep in optimal affective brain function.
 For our purposes, I want to focus on the overarching theme of how sleep deprivation diminishes effective emotional reactivity.

 When people are sleep deprived for even one night, functional...

 When you're studying before a test, the question of how to allocate your study time inevitably arises.
 What should you study first?
 Where should you spend the most time?
-Janet Metcalfe and Nate Kornell have an interesting, and intuitive answer, to this question.
-Metcalfe designed three clever experiments to tease out the underlying dynamics of this effect.
+Janet Metcalfe and Nate Kornell designed three clever experiments to find out.